How are your landing pages performing?

 3. THE ADVERTISING LANDING PAGE

 In reality, an advertisement can route someone to any type of landing page.
-However, an advertising landing page is probably the most common landing page that is used when paid advertising is involved.
+However, an advertising landing page is the most common landing page that is used when paid advertising is involved.

 An advertising landing page is the least complex of all 5 landing page types.
-These pages are not rich in content, nor do they provide much in the way of user experience.
+These pages are not rich in content nor provide much in the way of user experience.
 Instead, they simply provide information that clarifies and reiterates the information in the advertisement that led the person to the landing page.
 The purpose of this type of landing page is simply to convince the visitor to take the final step and make a purpose.
 Here are some things that will improve conversions on these pages:

 - Stay on Message